Adoption FAQs

 • No, unfortunately we cannot accept payment plans.
 The full adoption donation is due when you pick up your new friend.

 • We carefully consider many factors including the dog's personality, history, how they're doing in their foster home, and how much it aligns with the lifestyle and expectations of a potential adopter.
 Our goal is always to find the home that best fits each dog’s unique needs.
 We don't process applications on a first-come, first-served basis.
 Instead, we focus on finding the most suitable match for each dog.
-Their well-being is our top priority, and we do everything we can to ensure they’re placed an environment where they can thrive.
+Their well-being is our top priority, and we do everything we can to ensure they’re placed in an environment where they can thrive.

 My application was approved but I did not get the dog I applied for.
 Does this mean I can't adopt?

 • Sometimes a potential adopter meets all of the application requirements and is approved, but due to high interest or the specific needs of a dog, the dog may be placed with another adopter who is the best overall match.
 Please know this decision is always made with the dog’s well-being as our top priority and not a reflection of anything "wrong" with your application.
-If you’re still interested in adopting, we’d love to work with you to find a match!
-You’re welcome to email our Adoption Team and let us know if there’s another dog you’d like to be considered for.
-You do not need to submit another application.
-We truly appreciate your patience, understanding, and your desire to give a rescue dog a loving home.

 Contact Us